Sleep is one of the most significant issues I routinely hear about from my clients, my Girlfriend Doctor community and even my peers.

 5-HTP (5-hydroxytryptophan) is another supplement that I will sometimes recommend to clients who are experiencing insomnia (as well as anxiety, PMS, headaches and migraines).
 5-HTP works in the brain and nervous system to produce the neurotransmitter serotonin which regulates sleep (by converting to melatonin), mood, appetite control and body temperature.
 When needed, I typically start clients on 50mg of 5-HTP at bedtime and increase to twice a day and 100mg as needed.
 Take on an empty stomach prior to bedtime, and take with vitamin B6 for best results (start at 5 mg).

 Given that stress and adrenal dysfunction is a big root cause for poor sleep I also always recommend adrenal adaptogens to clients having sleep issues.
 My favorite is maca.
 It can help balance hormones, improve your stress response, and addresses hot flashes and other menopausal symptoms.
 In one study with perimenopausal women maca use significantly improved symptoms such as depression, frequency of hot flashes and night sweats, and the lack of quality sleep by 74 to 87 percent.
-(25) I recommend my maca superfoods drink, Mighty Maca® Plus, and you can try Mighty Maca Plus for free here.
+(25) I recommend my maca superfoods drink, Mighty Maca® Plus, and you can try Mighty Maca Plus here.

 Some final thoughts on natural sleep-aids